huggingface/blog/annotated-diffusion.md

 However, it was shown in [Improved Denoising Diffusion Probabilistic Models](https://openreview.net/pdf?id=-NEXDKk8gZ) that better results can be achieved when employing a cosine schedule.

-Below, we define various schedules for the $T$ timesteps, as well as corresponding variables which we'll need, such as cumulative variances.
+Below, we define various schedules for the $T$ timesteps (we'll choose one later on).

 ```python
 def cosine_beta_schedule(timesteps, s=0.008):